edge-servers/immunity-config/README.rst

 Hooks
 -----

-Below are described the available hooks in *openwisp-config*.
+Below are described the available hooks in *immunity-config*.

 pre-reload-hook
 ^^^^^^^^^^^^^^^

-Defaults to ``/etc/openwisp/pre-reload-hook``; the hook is not called if the path does not point to an executable script file.
+Defaults to ``/etc/immunity/pre-reload-hook``; the hook is not called if the path does not point to an executable script file.

-This hook is called each time *openwisp-config* applies a configuration, but **before services are reloaded**, more precisely in these situations:
+This hook is called each time *immunity-config* applies a configuration, but **before services are reloaded**, more precisely in these situations:

 * after a new remote configuration is downloaded and applied